bradendubois/do-calculus/README.md

 - re (used in probabilistic function evaluation / parsing text into respective Outcomes and Interventions)
 - numpy (used in formatting conditional probability tables to strings)
 - math (used in formatting conditional probability tables to strings)
+- operator (used in getting a class attribute, used in topological sorting)
+- datetime (used in getting the exact current date/time for regression test file names and decorators)
+- functools (used in function wrapping for decorators)

 ## Installation